 When we fixate on a problem in the future or regret from the past, worry and rumination can take hold and cause stress and anxiety.
 Mindfulness practices train our brain to stay in the here and now.

 Mindfulness-based stress reduction (MBSR), have been seen to be effective in buffering against stress.
-By bringing our attention back to the present moment, tuning in to our senses and using our breath to slow our heart rate, we can deactivate our stress response.
+We can dial down on our stress response by bringing our attention back to the present moment, tuning in to our senses, and using our breath to slow our heart rate.

 Mindful Action Tip:

 Slow, deep-breathing exercises evoke a relaxation response.
-One useful way to practice deep breathing is to use the ‘box breathing’ technique: Breathe in for four seconds.
+One helpful way to practice deep breathing is to use the ‘box breathing’ technique: Breathe in for four seconds.
 Hold your breath for four seconds.
 Exhale for four seconds.
-Then pause for four seconds before taking your next breath.
+Then, pause for four seconds before taking your next breath.

 6. Re-think your stress response

 How we think about stress has a considerable effect on our bodies.
-In her TED talk, Make Stress Your Friend, health psychologist Kelly McGonigal explains how the belief that stress is harmful is what makes stress unhealthy, not the stress itself.
+In her TED talk, Make Stress Your Friend, health psychologist Kelly McGonigal explains how the belief that stress is harmful makes it unhealthy, not the stressor itself.

-The negative perception of stress causes the body to change in ways that have been linked to disease and a reduction in life expectancy.
-However, seeing the stress response as helpful and preparing us for the challenge ahead, can stop our body from responding with further stress and making us unwell.
+The negative perception of stress causes the body to change in ways linked to disease and a reduction in life expectancy.
+However, seeing the stress response as helpful and preparing us for the challenge ahead can stop our body from responding with further stress and making us unwell.